FAQs (FREQUENTLY ASKED QUESTIONS)

 UpRiver Village is a program of Villages NW, a 501(c)3 not-for-profit organization.

-How will UpRiver Village be funded?
+How is UpRiver Village be funded?

 What does UpRiver Village membership cost?